huggingface/datasets/docs/source/index.rst

         :classes: btn-primary btn-block

     ^^^
-    Learn the basics and become familiar with loading, accessing, and using a dataset.
+    Learn the basics and become familiar with loading, accessing, and processing a dataset.
 Start here if you are using 🤗 Datasets for the first time!

     ---
     .. link-button:: how_to